Green B10cks for Grade 10

 To register for the program, please complete the Green Bricks Teacher Registration Form.

-Teachers can register, free of charge, for the interactive 75-minute classroom workshop called Green B10cks.
+Teachers can register, free of charge, for this science-based interactive 75-minute classroom workshop called Green B10cks that is tailored for each municipality it is offered.
 This workshop will lead students in investigations around sustainable building design (transportation, energy, water, etc.).
 Students will discuss policy change and civic action and learn ways in which they can help make our built environment green.

-The Green Bricks presenters are Diana Klein, P.Eng., CSBA, LEED AP BD+C, a sustainable building design consultant; Fiona Zawadzki, B.A.
-(Hons), B.Ed., educational consultant specializing in sustainability education; Kathryn Wynn Dulvy, an international scientific expedition leader and youth sustainability education specialist; and Mandeep Kajla B.A., CHRP, a facilitation consultant with a passion for environmental stewardship.
+The Green Bricks presenters aare Diana Klein, P.Eng., CSBA, LEED AP BD+C, a sustainable building design consultant; Fiona Zawadzki, B.A.
+(Hons), B.Ed., educational consultant specializing in sustainability education; and Kathryn Wynn Dulvy, an international scientific expedition leader and youth sustainability education specialist.
 They will engage students in exploring many aspects of sustainable building design and introduce new and emerging career opportunities in sustainability and the built environment.

 Green Bricks Learning Resource